 Once your modules are scanned, every time you add a module to a page or remove a module from a page those changes will get reflected on this same modules list without you having to do anything else for that to happen.

-And you can use that button as many times as you want.
+If you need to re-scan your modules, know that you can use the Scan button in Theme Options as many times as you want without second-effects.
 It will only scan your modules and make a quick note of where is everything being used so you can work faster and safely.

 That’s it.
 Hope you find it as useful as we do!